 The running of the reglementary period to file the protest shall not be suspended if the election protest is unverified, unaccompanied by a certification against forum shopping, or contains an insufficient or defective verification or defective certification against forum shopping.

 RULE 18.
-Quo Warranto. – A verified petition for quo warranto on the ground of ineligibility may be filed by any registered voter of the congressional district concerned, or any registered voter in the case of party-list representatives, within fifteen (15) days from June 30 of the election year or the date of the actual assumption to office, whichever is later.
+Quo Warranto. – A verified petition for quo warranto on the ground of ineligibility may be filed by any registered voter of the congressional district concerned, or any registered voter in the case of party-list representatives, within fifteen (15) days from June 30 of the election year, if the winning candidate was proclaimed on or before the said date.
+However, if the winning candidate was proclaimed after June 30 of the election year, a verified election protest shall be filed within fifteen (15) days from the date of proclamation.
 The party filing the petition shall be designated as the petitioner, while the adverse party shall be known as the respondent.
+(As amended per HRET Resolution No. 16, Series of 2018 approved on September 20, 2018)

 The provisions of the preceding paragraph to the contrary notwithstanding, a petition for quo warranto may be filed by any registered voter of the district concerned against a Member of the House of Representatives, on the ground of citizenship, at anytime during said Member's tenure.
 A petition for quo warranto may also be filed at anytime for grounds that occur during the term of office of the winning candidate.